 Through careful planning and preparation we aim to ensure that all children are given opportunities for:

 Each class teacher organises a daily maths lesson of 60 minutes.
-An emphasis is placed on mental calculation and there is a clear focus on direct, instructional teaching and interactive oral work.
+There is a clear focus on direct, instructional teaching, interactive oral work and problem solving.